NSHipster/articles/2019-02-04-expressiblebystringinterpolation.md

 Today, I want to talk about one of the most exciting new features in Swift 5: an overhaul to how values in string literals are interpolated by way of the `ExpressibleByStringInterpolation` protocol.
+A lot of folks are excited about the cool things you can do with it.
+(And rightfully so!
+We'll get to all of that in just a moment) But I think it's important to take a broader view of this feature to understand the full scope of its impact.

 ---